Ecuadoran prison reported quiet after riot left 68 inmates dead

 As happened Saturday, dozens of relatives of inmates gathered outside the prison again Sunday and at a police morgue, hoping to find out if their loved ones were among the dead.

-At a coroner's office in the city, a man named Felix Gonzalez showed up Saturday holding his imprisoned son's ID card and asked if his body was there.
+At a local coroner's office, a man named Felix Gonzalez showed up Saturday holding his imprisoned son's ID card and asked if his body was there.

 "It is not fair for him to die for stealing a cell phone," Gonzalez told AFP.